 “I don’t look at the music as techno, anyway,” said Howlett at the time.
 “It’s Prodigy music, ’cause we don’t limit ourselves.”

-Twenty-five years later, Music For the Jilted Generation is still groundbreaking and the Prodigy remain one of a kind.
+Over 25 years later, Music For the Jilted Generation is still groundbreaking and The Prodigy remain one of a kind.

 Read this next: